 Currently comprised of 2 of our favorite Limited Release offerings: Ethiopia Nano Challa & Peru El Chasqui.
 In an effort to put together everything we love about an outstanding espresso, great development of mouthfeel and sweetness while maintaining the integrity of acidity of our single origin offerings, "Coast to Coast" was born.

 Our sister company and cafe counterpart, F1RST AVENUE, features a curation of our finest single origin coffees.
 Exclusive to F1RST AVENUE comes their very own House Blend, crafted by the two teams.
-After a solid month of roasting, blending various coffees and tasting more coffee than any human should consume we combined a pulp-natural Brazil & natural processed Ethiopia.
+After a solid month of roasting, blending various coffees and tasting more coffee than any human should consume we combined a washed Peru, pulp-natural Brazil & natural processed Ethiopia.
 Designed for structure, balance and enough sweetness to cut through milk or rock on it’s own.

 Chocolate-covered strawberries & ripe pear sweetness make for a rounded cup of drip.
 Throw it on the ol' espresso machine and expect complexities of mixed berry jam, vibrant acidity and a lingering, silky mouthfeel.
 Either way, you are in for a treat!